Department of Spanish and Portuguese Languages and Cultures

 3. Students interested in earning a certificate in another department's program and in Spanish may earn both certificates provided that: (a) different courses are used to fulfill the requirements for each certificate (with the exception of PLAS; see above); and (b) the student produces two different pieces of independent work.

 1. Three 300-level (or higher) departmental courses in the Portuguese language, literature, or culture.
 Courses must be taken for a letter grade, no Pass/D/Fail or Audit.
 At the discretion of the departmental representative, students who study abroad during the academic year may count one pre-approved course per semester abroad toward the certificate.
-Also, two pre-approved courses in a summer program abroad can count for one course toward the certificate.
+One Princeton summer abroad course offered through the department would also count.
+Two pre-approved courses in a summer program abroad other than Princeton's can count for one course toward the certificate.
 In no case, however, can more than two courses taken abroad count toward the certificate.
 Any 300- or 400-level Portuguese course taught in English will require all written work to be completed in Portuguese in order to count toward the certificate.
 With the approval of the departmental representative, two 200-level courses in Portuguese literature or culture may count as one departmental.

 2. Independent work.
 During their senior year, students must write a new paper on a topic agreed upon with the departmental representative.
 The paper must be written in Portuguese and be approximately 6,000 words in length.
 This paper must be an extension of a paper written for one of the courses used toward the certificate.
 Please contact the departmental representative by e-mail in the fall semester of your senior year for approval of the topic.
 An extra 300-level (or higher) departmental Portuguese course may be substituted for the independent work.